sirech/talk-lean-functional-kotlin-backends/presentation.md

 ???

 - most of the work is producing/consuming json
-- converting that JSON directly into the business domain
+- converting that JSON directly into the business domain, avoiding ugly beans

 ---